front-commerce/developers.front-commerce.com/source/_posts/front-commerce-2.5.md

 **From 2.5 onwards, Front-Commerce stores can aim for providing a best-in-class user experience and obtain great Core Web Vitals scores**.

-There is now magic here though.
+There is no magic here though.
 Even if we keep improving the foundation your store is built upon, **it requires some efforts from your team too**.
 Understanding a Lighthouse report or a using the performance Devtools panel is important, so that you can spot issues in your theme.
 Then (and only then), you could use what Front-Commerce offers to implement the optimization.

 We have created **a new [Improve your Core Web Vitals](/docs/advanced/performance/improve-your-core-web-vitals.html) page** in our documentation dedicated to help you understand what is killing your <abbr title="Cumulative Layout Shift">CLS</abbr>, increasing your <abbr title="Largest Contentful Paint">LCP</abbr> or slowing your <abbr title="First Input Delay">FID</abbr>… and how to fight back.
 Keep it in your bookmarks as we will enrich it over time!